JMarcan/exercises_algorithms_data_structures_big_o/README.md

 ## Tasks description
 ### Task 0
-- What is the first record of texts and what is the last record of calls
+- What is the first record of texts and what is the last record of calls?

-- Solution to complete Task 0 has
+- Solution to complete Task 0 has:
     Time complexity:
         - `O(1)` as we print the first and the last record, we execute always two prints, no matter how much records we have